siahuat0727/PinYin/README.md

   solve(..., **iostreams)

-  # Release file resources if any
+  # Release files if any
   for _, f in iostreams.items():
     f.close()
   ...